BY LAWS OF OAHU INTERGROUP OF HAWAI`I, Inc.

 (The above is adapted from the Third Legacy Manual of A.A.
 World Services and co-founder Bill W’s Twelve Concepts of World Service as adopted by the General Service Conference on April 26, 1962.)

 I. NAME AND PURPOSE OF ORGANIZATION

-The name shall be Oahu A.A.
-INTERGROUP OF HAWAII, Inc., and for convenience will be referred to as “INTERGROUP”.
+The name shall be Oahu INTERGROUP OF HAWAI`I, Inc. and for convenience will be referred to as “INTERGROUP”.

-The purpose of INTERGROUP shall be the administration and coordination of A.A. activities common to the various groups comprising its membership.
+- The purpose of INTERGROUP shall be the administration and coordination of A.A. activities common to the various groups comprising its membership.
 The activities include:

-A. Furthering the A.A. program in accordance with the Twelve Traditions of
+A. Furthering the A.A. program in accordance with the Twelve Traditions of Alcoholics Anonymous.

 B. Maintaining a Central Office for A.A. on the Island of Oahu.

 Specifically excluded from the objectives of INTERGROUP are the operations of any club, clubhouse, or drying-out place, and the endorsement of any public or private projects on alcoholism as outlined in Tradition Six.

-The current Delegate and Area Chair, or their alternate, shall also be
+- The current Delegate and Area Chair, or their alternate, shall also be voting members of INTERGROUP.

 - Each district committee on Oahu and the Hawaii Area Assembly may appoint a representative with a vote to INTERGROUP, who shall serve until replaced by that district committee.

 III.
 STEERING COMMITTEE/BOARD OF DIRECTORS